dell/csm-docs/content/docs/csidriver/installation/operator/powerflex.md

 ### Manual SDC Deployment

-For detailed PowerFlex installation procedure, see the _Dell EMC PowerFlex Deployment Guide_.
+For detailed PowerFlex installation procedure, see the _Dell PowerFlex Deployment Guide_.
 Install the PowerFlex SDC as follows:

 **Steps**

-1. Download the PowerFlex SDC from [Dell EMC Online support](https://www.dell.com/support).
+1. Download the PowerFlex SDC from [Dell Online support](https://www.dell.com/support).
 The filename is EMC-ScaleIO-sdc-*.rpm, where * is the SDC name corresponding to the PowerFlex installation version.
 2. Export the shell variable _MDM_IP_ in a comma-separated list using `export MDM_IP=xx.xxx.xx.xx,xx.xxx.xx.xx`, where xxx represents the actual IP address in your environment.
 This list contains the IP addresses of the MDMs.
-3. Install the SDC per the _Dell EMC PowerFlex Deployment Guide_:
+3. Install the SDC per the _Dell PowerFlex Deployment Guide_:
     - For Red Hat Enterprise Linux and CentOS, run `rpm -iv ./EMC-ScaleIO-sdc-*.x86_64.rpm`, where * is the SDC name corresponding to the PowerFlex installation version.
 4. To add more MDM_IP for multi-array support, run `/opt/emc/scaleio/sdc/bin/drv_cfg --add_mdm --ip 10.xx.xx.xx.xx,10.xx.xx.xx`